Anna Karina: Beginnings and modeling

 After leaving school, she went on to find work as a lift operator in a department store and as an assistant to an illustrator.

 She began her professional career in Denmark, where she sang in cabarets and worked as a model playing in commercials.
-Aged 14, she was spotted in the street by Ib Schmedes, who cast her as the lead in his forty-minute short film Pigin og skoene (1959, The Girl and The Shoes), which won a prize at Cannes.
-However, as things didn't seem to be going well at home, where in an evening her step-father beat her very badly, she decided to leave.
+Aged 14, she was spotted in the street by Ib Schmedes, who cast her as the lead in his forty-minute short film Pigen og skoene (The Girl and The Shoes, 1959), which won a prize at Cannes.
+However, as things did not seem to be going well at home, where one evening her step-father beat her very badly, she decided to leave.
 With the equivalent of $15, which she'd received from her grandfather, she hitchhiked to Paris.
-She has said that although she grew up in Denmark, she was “fascinated” by France and after traveling to Paris at age 14, she wanted to go back and live there.
+She has said that although she grew up in Denmark, she was "fascinated" by France and after traveling to Paris at age 14, she wanted to go back and live there.

 In the summer of 1958, aged 17, Karina arrived in Paris.
 With only 10,000 francs and unable to speak French, she struggled to find a place to stay and had to ask neighborhood priests for somewhere to sleep.
 Finally, a young priest found her a small room on the rue Pavée, just behind the Bastille.
 One day, while starving and wandering through Paris, she found herself in Saint-Germain-des-Prés.
 She sat down at Les Deux Magots café, where a woman called Catherine Harlé approached her and asked her if she would be willing to do some photos.
 Suspicious at first, Karina finally agreed when she found out it was a professional shoot for the French newspaper Jours de France.
 After finishing the shoot, Harlé, although telling Karina that she wasn't very talented, gave her some contacts.